i-am-parveen-kumar/super-market-react-18-redux/README.md

-# Getting Started with Create React App
+# Super Market App created using React 18.2.0 and react-redux 8.0.5

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).